Bitter lessons in compute and cleverness

 3. Coming up with new model architectures or training methods that can leverage data and compute more efficiently, e.g. more efficient transformers, residual networks, batch normalization, self-supervised learning algorithms that can scale to large (ideally unlimited) data (e.g. likelihood-based generative pre-training, contrastive learning).

-I think that Orhan’s statement is easier to engage with than Sutton’s because it has concrete examples.
+I think that Orhan’s statement is easier to engage with than Sutton’s because he provides concrete examples.
 Plus his invective is tight.

-Anyway, it is sobering, but not sufficient.
-That’s great if you have essentially unlimited data, but this is not a helpful framing for me working in hydrology where a single data point on my last project cost AUD700,000, because that is what it costs to drill a thousand-meter well.
-Telling me that I should collect a billion more data points rather than being clever is not useful, because it would not be clever to collapse the entire global economy collecting my data points.
+This does not directly apply everywhere e.g. in hydrology a single data point on my last project cost AUD700,000, because drilling a thousand-metre well costs that much.
+Telling me to collect a billion more data points rather than being clever is not useful, as it would not be clever to collapse the entire global economy collecting my data points.
+There might be ways to get more data, such as pretraining a geospatial foundation model on hydrology-adjacent tasks, but this does not look trivial.

 What we generally want is not a homily about being clever being a waste of time, so much as a trade-off curve quantifying how clever to bother being.
 That would probably be the best lesson.